This post may contain affiliate links.

 One of the many lies the anti-raw populace spreads is that there isn't any proof that raw feeding is better.
-They're looking for a scientific study in an environment where traditional vets – who are educated by the big kibble brands – to collect funding, select a group of raw fed dogs, and study them over ten years.
+Anecdotal evidence, possibly the foundation of many scientific breakthroughs, isn't enough for the anti-raw crowd.
+What they want is a scientific study that proves the benefits of raw feeding for vets, but who's going to pay for this?
+Who is going to collect funding, select a group of raw fed dogs, and study them over ten years?
 Can you imagine Banfield Veterinarian Hospitals and Mars Petcare funding such a study?
 I can't either.
 Why?
 Because a study about the benefits of raw feeding wouldn't benefit the big pet food brands, who have all the money and influence at the moment.

-But there have been studies and had the professor taken the time to truly research this article beyond a few Google searches, he would have learned this too.
+But there have been studies that have explored feeding fresh food to dogs and while these don't tell us definitively that raw is best for dogs, it's a start.
+And had the professor taken the time to truly research this article beyond a few Google searches, he would have learned this too.

 - 2003 study conducted by Lippert and Sapy studied 500 dogs over a 5 year period